Satisfying Spinach Tomato Quesadillas (15 Min, Vegetarian)

-- 1 large tomato, sliced
+- 1 large tomato (sliced)

 - 1 tbsp pesto (make sure it’s the vegetarian kind)

-- 2 whole grain tortillas
+- 2 wholegrain tortillas (small)

 - Add a light layer of cheese slices (mixing the cheddar and mozzarella together).

-Fold the second half of the tortilla on top and place in a pan.
+- Fold the second half of the tortilla on top and place in a pan.

-Heat on medium for about 4 minutes.
+- Heat on medium for about 4 minutes.
 If you want, place a pot on top of the quesadilla so that it flattens nicely.

-Flip and heat for another 4 minutes until the cheese has melted.
+- Flip and heat for another 4 minutes until the cheese has melted.

 Adapted from The Garden Grazer – Thanks Kaitlin!!